Working for SU

 Applicants are strongly recommended to contact the Police Function Manager to informally discuss working with the Stabilisation Unit prior to submitting an application.

-Application forms can be obtained from the Police Function Manager Jim Atherton; completed forms can should be returned to the Police Function Manager.
+Application forms can be obtained from the Police Function Manager John Wallace; completed forms should be returned to the Police Function Manager.
 Applications are assessed against the civil service competency framework and selection is in line with the civil service recruitment principles.
 This will include a competency-based interview.

 Acceptance onto the pool does not guarantee an international deployment.
 In fact experience of officers on our database can be one of a frustrating waiting period of many months for suitable jobs to be advertised, and then complex application processes depending on the recruiting body.
 During that time the SU Police Function Manager keeps all officers updated on upcoming jobs, and arranges both security clearances and training to ensure that we put forward the best possible candidates.